-The magazine caught on, but Paris reminded Matthiessen that he was an American writer.
-In the mid-1950s he returned to the United States; socialized with Jackson Pollock, Willem de Kooning and other painters; operated a deep-sea fishing charter boat — and wrote.
+The magazine caught on, but Paris only reminded Matthiessen that he was an American writer.
+In the mid-1950s he returned to the United States, moved to Long Island’s Sag Harbor (where he eventually lived on a six-acre estate), socialized with Jackson Pollock, Willem de Kooning and other painters, operated a deep-sea fishing charter boat — and wrote.

 Matthiessen’s early novels were short, tentative efforts: “Race Rock,” ″Raditzer” and “Partisans,” which features a wealthy young man who confides “his ignorance of human misery.”
 In need of money, Matthiessen also wrote for such magazines as Holiday and Sports Illustrated.

-He wrote many other books, including "Far Tortuga," a novel told largely in dialect about a doomed crew of sailors on the Caribbean, and "The Tree Where Man Was Born," a highly regarded chronicle of his travels in East Africa.
+He wrote many other books, including “Far Tortuga,” a novel told largely in dialect about a doomed crew of sailors on the Caribbean; “The Tree Where Man Was Born,” a highly regarded chronicle of his travels in East Africa.

 In the 1980s and ’90s, Matthiessen published a trio of novels — “Killing Mr. Watson,” ″Lost Man’s River” and “Bone by Bone” — about a community in Florida’s Everglades at the turn of the 20th century and a predatory planter.
 Unhappy, especially with “Lost Man’s River,” he spent years revising and condensing all three books into “Shadow Country,” published in 2008 and a surprise National Book Award winner.